 Your Top Songs 2020

-One hundred and thirty-eight tracks from the 2020 listening rotation — what actually got played at home that year, not the year-end editorial.
-The pandemic-year personal-rotation tape, refreshed with the disco-revival and singalong-anchor peaks that the year’s at-home listening absolutely required.
-The at-home-listening framing is the rotation’s methodological commitment — the playlist’s working-utility is bounded by the specific 2020 at-home context’s requirements rather than the standard-edition’s broader cross-context working-rotation framing.
+One hundred and thirty-eight tracks of the 2020 listening rotation.
+What actually got played at home that year, not the year-end editorial.
+The pandemic-year personal-rotation tape — refreshed with the disco-revival peaks and singalong anchors that the year’s at-home listening absolutely required.

 View the full playlist on YouTube →